• Skip to main content

 Pasta night is always great served with a big green salad and garlic bread.
 Try this Italian Mixed Greens Salad, you can even add a bit of extra prosciutto when crisping it for the pasta to add to the salad!

 In the summer, I like to serve pasta with Cherry Tomato Bruschetta or a Green Bean Salad.
-This Goat Cheese Appetizer would be delicious with this pasta any time of year!
+This Goat Cheese Appetizer Dip would be delicious with this pasta any time of year!

 What if I forget to save the pasta water before draining?